Best Portable Fish Finders For Anglers on the Go

 Cons

-Very basic features mean you’re limited in what you can see on the small LCD display
+Very basic features limit what you can see on the small LCD display

 Why We Chose It

-The Venterior Portable Fish Finder is the best value for beginners because it’s inexpensive yet offers anglers accurate readings and decent battery life.
+The Lucky Starter is the best value for beginners because it’s inexpensive yet offers anglers accurate readings and decent battery life.

-Sometimes simplicity is the way to go, and all the fancy features are “smoke and mirrors.”
+Sometimes simplicity is the way to go; for some anglers, those fancy features are all “smoke and mirrors.”
 This fish finder gets the job done; it’s lightweight, portable, and cheap enough for all budgets.

 According to our research, it’s accurate and precise with its depth readings as well.

 I just can’t get over how portable this unit is.
-It doesn’t require a large 12v battery like the Garmin Striker 4 and Lowrance Hook Reveal because it uses 4 AAA batteries that last 4-5 hours.
+It doesn’t require a large 12v battery like the Garmin Striker 4 because it uses four AAA batteries that last about eight hours.

-I also liked that you can turn on the fish alarm which helps you identify fish as you learn to read a fish finder
+I also liked the fish alarm, which helps you identify fish from non-fish arches as you learn to read a fish finder.

 Because this unit is so inexpensive, it’s going to have some downfalls.

-The first is the features will be super basic.
-So you’ll likely outgrow this fish finder within a year of buying it, but you won’t be out much money if you do!
+The first is the features are super basic.
+So, you’ll likely outgrow this fish finder within a year of buying it, but you won’t be out much money if you do!

-If you’re a beginner looking for something portable and simple to use, the Venterior Portable Fish Finder is the unit for you because it’s at an incredibly low price, especially when you compare it to the HawkEye Fishtrax on Amazon, which has similar features but is double the price.
+If you’re a beginner looking for something portable and simple to use, the Lucky Starter is the unit for you because it comes at an incredibly low price, especially when you compare it to the HawkEye Fishtrax on Amazon, which has similar features but is double the price.

 Garmin Striker Cast